 Support for Filing Income Tax Returns

 Income tax returns must be filed by April 15th for the previous calendar year, even if you did not earn any income in the United States during the year.
 The DU accounting society Beta Alpha Psi offers free tax filing assistance to international students each winter quarter through the Volunteer Income Tax Assistance (VITA) program.
-Their trained volunteers will be available on the following Fridays and Saturdays, February 10-11, 17-18, 24-25 and April 6-7, 2012.
-Appointments can be made online through the DU VITA scheduling system.
+The VITA program website gives details on how and when you can take advantage of this great service.